karlbaker/network-port-finder/README.md

  1. **ETH0 NOT CONNECTED** - This indicates there is no network connection to the finder.
  ![ETH0 NOT CONNECTED Example Picture](https://i.imgur.com/yL0fxYP.jpeg)
  2. **NO LLDP INFORMATION AVAILABLE** - This indicates the finder's network port has a connection, but no LLDP information is being reported.
 This status usually occurs when finder is initializing the connection or the remote device has LLDP turned off or doesn't support it.
 ![NO LLDP INFORMATION AVAILABLE Example Picture](https://i.imgur.com/nBBZ0Q4.jpeg)
  3. **LLDP Information w/ data** - This indicates the finder did pull the LLDP information from the remote device and will display remote device's MGMT IP, Hostname, and the connected port.
+ *Note: The text will scroll to the left if the LLDP information is too long for the screen (<=25 characters).*
 ![LLDP Information w/ data Example Picture](https://i.imgur.com/IZEL82G.jpeg)

 ## Network Port Finder Case - STL 3D Print Files